 - Negotiation and preparation of Habitat Conservation Plans, including the negotiation of mitigation requirements.

 - Preparation of comments to the Fish and Wildlife Service on proposals to list species or designate critical habitat.

 Any project involving the federal government in some way likely will require compliance with NEPA, a statutory scheme that often invites comments and legal challenges that can delay a project for years.
-Salmon, Lewis & Weldon attorneys have assisted clients in NEPA compliance by gathering data and information, organizing and preparing environmental assessments and environmental impact statements, and defending NEPA documents.
+Salmon, Lewis & Weldon attorneys have assisted clients in NEPA compliance by gathering data and information, organizing and assisting preparation of environmental assessments and environmental impact statements, and defending NEPA documents.
 In an area known for intense public scrutiny, our attorneys are experienced in helping clients develop community relations strategies, address public comments and inquiries, and respond to the media.
-We have also assisted clients in commenting on NEPA assessments and impact statements by other parties where our client’s interests were effected.
+We have also assisted clients in commenting on NEPA assessments and impact statements by other parties where our client’s interests were affected.